 I repeated ‘a big kid’ with energy.
-I thought I’d gone a bit far, it was melodramatic, but already the beautiful green eye of Elsa was misting over with pity.
-I finished off like some kind of incantation –
+I thought I’d gone a bit far, it was melodramatic.
+But Elsa’s beautiful green eyes were already misting over with pity.
+I finished it off like some kind of incantation:

 – Help me, Elsa.
-I say this for you, for my father, and for both of your love.
+I say this for you, for my father, for the love you share.

-I finished beneath my breath ‘and for peace on earth’.
+I finished it under my breath ‘and for peace on earth’.

 – But what can I do? asked Elsa.
 It just seems impossible.